 Unknown Medical Benefits

-According to WebMD, kratom is sometimes marketed as a safer alternative to opioids.
+Kratom is sometimes marketed as a safer alternative to opioids.
 Some people will use kratom to experience opioid-like effects under the thought that it is safer for them.
 Others use kratom to mitigate the withdrawal effects of heroin and other opioid substances, believing that kratom will help with opioid addiction.

-WebMD reports that there are currently no known medical or health benefits for kratom.
+There are currently no known medical or health benefits for kratom.
 It is not used for medication-assisted treatment (MAT).
 It is also not used for any other reason in the medical field due to the chance of addiction, the side effects, and the withdrawal effects.
 While these possibilities may change in the future, kratom is currently not considered safe for use and is not approved for any medical reason.

 Depending on your reaction to kratom and whether you are facing withdrawal symptoms or not, you may want to consider a medical detox from kratom.
 As a natural opioid, it can be difficult to stop using kratom without cravings or withdrawal symptoms occurring.
 A medical detox means that your symptoms will be managed by a medical professional as you come off the substance.
 Medical detox is highly recommended if you attempted to use kratom to discontinue use of heroin or another opioid substance.